Cardboy0/toolbox/moreDetails.md

 This whole thing with using underscores is called *"Name Wrangling"* and here are two example articles about it if you want to know more:
 https://stackoverflow.com/questions/1301346/what-is-the-meaning-of-single-and-double-underscore-before-an-object-name
 https://docs.python.org/3/tutorial/classes.html#private-variables

+Sometimes you might also see one underscore being used instead of two in my code, that's because of some naming problems.